microsoft/vscode-docs/docs/python/debugging.md

 Area: python
 TOCTitle: Debugging
 ContentId: 3d9e6bcf-eae8-4c94-b857-89225b5c4ab5
-PageTitle: Debugging Python with Visual Studio Code
+PageTitle: Python debugging configurations in Visual Studio Code
-DateApproved: 06/28/2018
+DateApproved: 07/11/2018
-MetaDescription: Debugging Python with Visual Studio Code
+MetaDescription: Details on configuring the Visual Studio Code debugger for different Python applications.
 MetaSocialImage: images/tutorial/social.png
 ---
-# Debugging Python with VS Code
+# Python debugging configurations in VS Code

 The Python extension supports debugging of a number of types of Python applications.
 For a short walkthrough of basic debugging, see [Tutorial - Configure and run the debugger](python-tutorial.md#configure-and-run-the-debugger).
+Also see the [Flask tutorial](tutorial-flask.md).
+Both tutorials demonstrate core skills like setting breakpoints and stepping through code.

-To familiarize yourself with VS Code's general debugging capabilities, such as examining local variables, the watch window, arguments, breakpoints, and more, review [VS Code debugging](/docs/editor/debugging.md).
-This present article addresses only those considerations that are specific to Python, mainly Python-specific debugging configurations.
+To familiarize yourself further with VS Code's general debugging capabilities, such as examining local variables, the watch window, arguments, breakpoints, and more, review [VS Code debugging](/docs/editor/debugging.md).

-## Initializing Python debugging configurations

-The behavior of the VS Code debugger when working with Python is driven by a *configuration*.
+This present article addresses only those considerations that are specific to Python, mainly Python-specific debugging *configurations*.
+A configuration drives VS Code's behavior during a debugging session.
 Configurations are defined in a `launch.json` file that's stored in a `.vscode` folder in your workspace.

 To initialize debug configurations, first select the Debug View in the sidebar: